seanwhs/Tutorials/AI/Context-Engineering/0-Introduction.md

 - `"type": "module"` — tells Node to treat `.js` files as native ES Modules (`import`/`export` syntax) instead of the older CommonJS (`require`).
 We're building a new project in 2024+, so we use the modern standard from day one — retrofitting this later is painful.
 - `"main": "dist/index.js"` — points to the *compiled* JavaScript output, not our TypeScript source. `dist/` will be generated by the TypeScript compiler in Step 3.
+- `"bin": { "opencode": "dist/index.js" }` — registers a CLI command named `opencode`, pointing at the compiled entry file.
+This is what lets this project eventually be invoked as a real terminal command (e.g., `opencode ask "..."`) instead of only ever being run via `node`.
+We won't wire up full CLI argument parsing until it's needed in a later part, but declaring this now means the project structure never has to be reshuffled to support it.
 - `"scripts.dev"` — uses `tsx` (a fast TypeScript executor) so we can run `.ts` files directly during development without a manual compile step, exactly like `nodemon` but TypeScript-aware.
 - `"scripts.build"` / `"scripts.start"` — the production path: compile TypeScript to plain JavaScript, then run the compiled output.
-Production servers should never run raw `.ts` files directly — compiling first catches type errors before deployment.
+Production tools should never run raw `.ts` files directly — compiling first catches type errors before the tool ever ships.
-- `"engines"` — a guardrail that documents (and can enforce, with the right npm config) the minimum Node version, so a teammate — or future you — doesn't run this on an incompatible Node version and get baffling errors.
+- `"engines"` — a guardrail that documents the minimum Node version, so a teammate — or future you — doesn't run this on an incompatible Node version and get baffling errors.

 **The Verification**